 This will allow past coworkers to find you or even recruiters looking for people with a specific work background.

-- Use strong key words in describing what you did in each job under the subheading called “projects”.
+- Use strong key words in describing what you did in each job.

 Key words improve your likelihood of being found when people search and when they look at your profile.

-- Update “What’s on your mind” regularly with interesting links to work-related posts, job search activities, etc.
+- Update your status regularly with interesting links to work-related posts, job search activities, etc.

 This will show in your friends stream and will remind them (or perhaps indicate for the first time) what you do professionally and that you are seeking employment.

 - “Like” events you are attending, etc.